 Due to the characteristics of Apple and Nestle, it is unlikely that you see them in the same index other than broad-based indices like the FTSE All World Index or the MSCI All Country World index.
 The more specific the index criteria, the smaller the number of portfolio assets that can be under the index, which brings us to the next point.

-3. Risk of Exposure, or lack of, in your Equity Index Investment
+3. Risk of Exposure, or lack thereof, in your Equity Index Investment

 The most important point for index investors is to understand not just the exposure type and geographical exposure of the index funds, but also the investable universe of financial assets within the exposure.

-Any index fund that replicate broad-based indices with wide geographical and sector exposure such as the FTSE All World Index and MSCI All Country World Index are suitable for long term investing through market cycles.
+Any index fund that replicates broad-based indices with wide geographical and sector exposure such as the FTSE All World Index and MSCI All Country World Index are suitable for long-term investing through market cycles.
 The index providers have a huge range of companies to choose from, and will end up with a diversified and robust portfolio.
 The index providers will also be able to maintain the performance of the portfolio as existing companies are replaced when they do poorly.

 The same cannot be said for indices that have a narrower exposure: the MSCI Japan Index, has done poorly in the past 30 years, as seen from the comparison between MSCI Japan and MSCI All Country World Index Ex Japan (All Country World Index excluding Japan) below.